How to find wood for kayak building?

 Is your budget small or large?

 So, in Sweden generally you would wear out a kayak’s underside before rot ever comes into play.
 Then Spruce (Gran) or Fir (Furu) might be your cheapest and easiest available choice.
 Spruce, however, comes with knots (kvist) and will need scarfing.
 If you would find it knot free, it is fairly light and durable.
 Fir comes in a wide variety of lengts and widths and you can get it fairly knot free, but it weighs more and for the weight not to increase too much, you will need to thin out every plank of your kayak that uses it.
-Spruce gunwhales and fir stringers/keel might be a good option.
+Spruce gunwhales and fir stringers/keel might also be a good option.
+The rule of thunb is: the thinner the stick, the smaller the knot has to be.
+The more knots, the less you can thin down your sticks and you will build a heavier kayak.

-If you follow many American SOF-builders, they build with Western Red Cedar which is easily available and cheap over there. in Sweden it is 10x as expensive and increases your build costs accordingly.
-However, it is very resistant to rot, light and comes mostly knot free.
+If you follow many American SOF-builders, they build with Western Red Cedar which is easily available and cheap over there.
+In Sweden it is 10x as expensive and increases your build costs accordingly.
+However, it is slightly poisonous, very resistant to rot, light and comes mostly knot free.
 It is nasty to work with and you will need a mask indoors.

-In our building class lately, we decided on Paulownia grown in Europe, mostly Spain.
-Shipped to Sweden, it is 1/3 of the cost of Red Cedar, lighter, knot free and a bit less brittle.
+In our building class in -22, we decided on Paulownia grown in Europe, namely Spain.
+Shipped to Sweden, it is 1/3 of the cost of Red Cedar, lighter, pretty much knot free and a bit less brittle when moist.
 With Paulownia, you might need to come up a size in thickness for your kayak’s longitudinal beams.
-Our supplier only ships 3m lengths so we will have to scarf-a-lot.
+Our supplier only ships 3m lengths so you will have to scarf the longitudinal beams.
+A low volume Greenland rolling kayak will weigh less than 11kg with a Paulownia frame, 240g/m cloth and 3 coats of PU.
+They might be the lightest you can build with SOF technique without compromising safety.